TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-growing-and-shrinking.md

 #### What is flex: auto?

-`flex: auto` is one of the short hands of flex.
+If you noticed, we mentioned a new flex shorthand `flex: auto` in the previous note however we didn't fully introduce it. `flex: auto` is one of the short hands of flex.
 When `flex: auto` is called it inherits the values of `flex-grow: 1 flex-shrink: 1 flex:basis: auto` or `flex: 1 1 auto` using the flex shorthand.
 Note that `flex: auto` is not the default value when using the flex short hand despite the name being "auto" which may be slightly confusing at first.

 ### In practice...